turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ## Check for Understanding

-1. Now that you've completed the lesson, please submit this [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6). **Completion of this exit ticket is required for your professional development this module.**
+1. Now that you've completed the lesson, please submit this [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6).
 2. Use the following [Resume Checklist](https://docs.google.com/document/d/1ll53JV8Jt5eveSjdvklUUNQfuYCzHV15TcoOzzk1iDY/edit) to help guide a complete version of your technical resume.
-3. When you have a completed resume (at some point during mod 3), use [JobScan](https://www.jobscan.co/) to see how optimized your resume is for roles you might be interested in pursuing.
-Upload your resume and a job description, and JobScan will highlight the key experience, and skills recruiters like to see.
+3. Use [JobScan](https://www.jobscan.co/) once you have a completed resume to see how well it's optimized for the roles you might be interested in pursuing.

 ## Due Dates & Reminders
-* Complete the [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6) for this lesson by **EOD Friday of Week 1.**
+* Please complete the [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6) by **EOD Friday of Week 1.**
-* You will use your completed resume in week 5 via resume review activities
+* Prepare a complete resume by **Friday, Week 4.
-* Final resume due date is EOD Friday of Week 5 through the end of mod survey
+* The final resume due date is Friday, **Week 5, through the end of the mod survey.
-* Portfolios can be submitted during the inning, as long as its before EOD Friday of Week 5
+* Portfolios can be submitted during the inning, as long as they're submitted by **EOD Friday of Week 5.

  Check out PD office hours or contact the Career team for questions and support!